 The geology gallery

-Admiral Robert Wauchope who lived locally, was one of the earliest amateur geologists you can see fossils collected him.
+Admiral Robert Wauchope, who lived locally, was one of the earliest amateur geologists you can see fossils collected by.
 Though collected in France, they show creatures which may well have once been present in northern England.

 Mines and minerals

 The enormous geological changes that occurred over millions of years led to many episodes of mineral formation.
 Lying either side of the Eden Valley, the North Pennines and the Caldbeck Fells are both famous for the variety of their minerals.
 The displays include fine examples from both areas, along with historic photos and information about the old Scordale lead mine near Murton.